The Board of Trustees of the University of Oregon learned of advancements in two key areas of interest during regular meetings on Dec. 7–8.

 Recognizing the limitations that face the university and the challenges of the marketplace, Scott Pratt, executive vice provost for academic affairs, outlined a multiyear plan to build a UO online effort.

 “We need to determine pockets of interest and how we can maintain our reputation and brand,” Pratt said.
 “As we look to grow, we have space issues.
 Online and hybrid courses can help.
-Many of our students face course access issues and online education a key way to address that issue.”
+Many of our students face course access issues and online education is a key way to address that issue.”

 Pratt, along with Minton and Adriene Lim, dean of university libraries, provided the board an overview of three main elements of the vision for online and hybrid education: to enhance student success, to offer unique and sustainable programming, and to strengthen capacity by developing innovative and online hybrid courses.